 You may also want to look at

 Arathusa Safari Lodge is a reasonably affordable game lodge situated in the northern Sabi Sand Game Reserve, which forms part of the greater Kruger National Park.
-The lodge looks out over the open plains and African bush.
+The lodge looks out over a waterhole and the African bush.

 A guided safari in the Kruger Park (using the national park camps) is quite different to a safari at a private game lodge.
 Both have their advantages.
 This trip idea combines two nights in Kruger, followed by two nights at a private game lodge for you to experience the best of both worlds.
 All game drives in open vehicles with expert and knowledgeable guides.